The latest industry news, articles and events

-Article taken verbatim from Legal Week, 30th September 2010
+Article is taken verbatim from Legal Week, 30th September 2010

 Top law firms are showing increasing interest in developing white-collar crime practices against the backdrop of the imminent introduction of the Bribery Act and an increased risk of criminal offences which corporate boards now face.